cupOJoseph/Storj-Gateway/README.md

 Storj gives us the decentralized cloud storage, compatible with S3 buckets, through their service [Tardigrade](https://tardigrade.io/).
 This gateway acts as a web-based explorer for the files that are stored in Storj services like Tardigrade.
 The purpose of keeping this gateway running is to demonstrate how fast and easy storage is on IPFS systems like Storj.
 We also provide instructions on using this project to setup your own gateway.

 ### Example Uses
 After setting up your own gateway you could use it to create an online ebook store, with ebook files stored with Tardigrade.
 Or you could use a gateway like this to run a social art platform with persistent storage.
+A similar Storj Gateway is perfect for any online app where having especially fast downloads of large files and persistent storage is beneficial.

 ## Development
-We're almost done building the gateway!
+We're always building and working on this gateway!
 Check out our progress here: [https://github.com/jschiarizzi/storj-ipfs-gateway](https://github.com/jschiarizzi/storj-ipfs-gateway).
+Pull Requests and feature ideas welcome.

+<br><br><br>
 While development has been supported by Storj, this site is independently run and not a direct subsidiary of Storj.
-MIT Liscense.
+MIT Liscense on all its content.
+Please do not use our upload example in production, it will be reset.